 By leaning into his alumni connections from Penn State, he’s been able to successfully work for himself.
 His additional gigs include work as the chief operating officer of Happy Valley Tickets, a ticket distributor for Penn State events, and he is a partner at online marketing agency KNG Strategies.

-So what’s Josh’s top tip for other new graduates trying to break into the “real world”?
+So what’s Stine’s top tip for other new graduates trying to break into the “real world”?

 “The corporate job is not what you have to do.
 There’s nothing wrong with a corporate job, but there are options out there,” he advises.